-- Look at photographs showing examples of natural beauty eg mountains, lakes, forests etc. Look at the picture on the internet taken by the Hubble telescope of events in outer space.
-Write creatively about the feelings these inspire - Go on a nature trail and find natural objects which interest or intrigue to talk about and display. - Talk about examples of people spoiling natural features of the world, and look at the work of an environmental agency eg Greenpeace - Watch a video of the Genesis creation stories and create drama or artwork based on it - Talk about what creation stories tell Christians about God and about people and the world - Invite a parent to bring their new baby to meet the class.
-They could talk about what 'the miracle of birth' means to them - Read a fictional book such as 'You are Very Special' by Su Box and talk about its message: What makes 'me special? - What makes you special? - Explore a sense of self through writing 10 sentences starting 'I am....'
+Most pupils are expected to: Suggested areas of study Links and suggested act Respond sensitively to Christian ideas about God as creator Recognise feelings of awe and wonder in the natural world Look at photographs show examples of natural beaut mountains, lakes, forests Look at the picture on the internet taken by the Hub telescope of events in out space.
+Write creatively at the feelings these inspire Go on a nature trail an natural objects which ir or intrigue to talk abou display.
+Talk about examples of people spoiling natural features of the world, at look at the work of an environmental agency Greenpeace Suggest what the Genesis creation stories might mean for Christians caring for the environment Suggest meanings from the Genesis creation stories Begin to recognise Christian beliefs about God arising from these stories eg God as creator God as caring for all living things God as all-powerful Watch a video of the Generic creation stories and created drama or artwork based of - Talk about what creation stories tell Christians a God and about people the world Ask questions about the wonder of the natural world and about what makes living things - including themselves - special Begin to recognise key Christian teaching arising from creation stories eg Equality Responsibility for each other and the environment The natural world as special Invite a parent to bring the baby to meet the class.
+T could talk about what 'the miracle of birth' means to Read a fictional book s 'You are Very Special' Box and talk about its message: What make special?
+What makes you spec Explore a sense of self through writing 10 sentences st '1 am'